fuzious/NoMoss/README.md

 ```
 "No innocent should be hanged even though hundreds of criminals are to be librated."
 ```
+besides No-Moss would also help in the development of moss technology by exposing its loopholes.

 ### How to use: